UniversalDependencies/UD_Pashto-Sikaram/README.md

 # Acknowledgments

-We thank Salih Mohammad Salih for providing the texts to the treebank and Shah Wali Faryad for helping with the manual annotation.
+We thank Salih Mohammad Salih and Asmatullah Sarwan for providing the texts for the treebank and language consultations.
+We also thank Shah Wali Faryad for helping with the manual annotation.

 # Changelog